DataShades/ckan-aws-templates/README.md

 Known Issues
 ------------

-**Critical**

-There is an obscure issue we've made Amazon aware of regarding OpsWorks user management.
-When users such as solr or ckan are created by OpsWorks recipes, they're automatically allocated an UID as you'd expect.
-Unfortunately the UIDs allocated are in the same range OpsWorks uses for managing stack users permitting ssh access.
-The upshot of all this, is when you add an OpsWorks stack user via the console, the AWS OpsWorks user recipe effectively hijacks the solr/ckan users and turns them into OpsWorks stack users.

-This is alarmingly bad and we've suggested to Amazon they perhaps limit this behavior to users within the UID range that also belong to the opsworks group.
-You can identify when this bug has struck you because solr stops working, and ckan is deleted altogether.
-The configure event in the OpsWorks stack reports an error - it's hijacking fails, but after all the damage is done.

-You will also see a OpsWorks user with solr or ckan group membership.

-We're working on a number of solutions to this prior to a Version 1 release.

-The problem doesn't occur if you don't add any more ssh users to OpsWorks after the stack is provisioned.

 **Minor**

 Zookeeper, GFS and SolrCloud aren't the easiest services to provision in an automated manner.
 At least not in highly dynamic stacks.